Loren Griffith, Director

 Katherine Benson, Research Officer

 The International Strategy team’s researcher, Dr Katherine Benson, joined the team in September 2012.
 Katherine leads on research and analysis of international issues in higher education and education policy, and also provides research and briefings for visits of international delegations to Oxford.

 Before coming to Oxford, Katherine worked for the Elders Foundation, an independent group of global leaders who work together to mediate and resolve conflicts around the world.
 She previously taught at the University of Reading, and has worked as a researcher and analyst for NGOs in the Middle East and within University College London.
 Katherine studied history at the Universities of East Anglia, York and Paris-Diderot, and completed her PhD in diplomatic history at the University of Reading.

-Rachel Dahl, Office Manager and PA to the Director
+Rachel Saunders, Office Manager and PA to the Director